Camerons Brewery: Corporate ownership

 In 1991, the heavily-indebted Brent Walker sold the brewery and 51 pubs to Wolverhampton & Dudley for £18.7 million, beating a rival offer from the management.
 Brent Walker retained the bulk of the Cameron's estate, which it spun off as a Hartlepool-headquartered pubco called Pubmaster, which controlled 1,600 pubs and was sold to a syndicate of investment groups for £171.3 million in 1996.
 Meanwhile, the soft drinks arm was spun off under a management buyout called Orchid Drinks, with brands including Purdey's and Amé (acquired by Britvic in 2000 for £67 million).

 W&D had acquired a company that was in a "sorry state".
 Initially, brewery staff numbers were reduced from 360 to 120, and part of the brewery was mothballed, after W&D ended a contract to brew Labatt lager at the plant.
 However, W&D invested heavily in the brewery site and marketing, and the profitability of the brewery greatly improved.
 By 1995 W&D had doubled the size of the Cameron pub estate they inherited to 101 pubs.
-Wolverhampton & Dudley brought a return of top quality malt and hops, andt was widely suggested by customers that the Camerons beers were greatly improved.
+Wolverhampton & Dudley brought a return of top quality malt and hops, and it was widely suggested by customers that the Camerons beers were greatly improved.

 In 1997, contract brewing returned to the plant, with a licence to brew Foster's lager.
-By 1997, Cameron's market share in the North East had grown to 10 percent, supplying pubs from Alnwick to Hull.
+By 1997, Cameron's market share in the North East had grown to 10 per cent, supplying pubs from Alnwick to Hull.
 In 1998, £1 million was spent on a new filtration and fermentation system and a keg plant at the brewery.
 In 1999, a further £500,000 was invested in the previously mothballed areas of the brewery to bring it to its full capacity of 400,000 barrels after it won a series of contracts to brew Harp Lager, Heineken and Kronenbourg.

 Total production of Strongarm surpassed one billion pints (5.7 million hectolitres) in 2000.
 The 2002 Good Beer Guide remarked that the Strongarm was "Now substantially improved and with consistent character".

 Independence

 Castle Eden Brewery, owned by David Soley, acquired Camerons in April 2002 for £35 million, and relocated all operations to Hartlepool and closed down the Castle Eden plant.
 Soley later recalled, "what we really bought was a dilapidated old brewery that was falling apart".

 The Kronenbourg 1664 contract was renewed by Scottish & Newcastle in December 2002.
 In 2003, £500,000 was spent to build a new bottling line and an on-site microbrewery, The Lion's Den.
-In 2008, Cameron's spent £4 million expanding its capacity from 375,000 barrels to around 800,000 barrels.
+In 2008, Camerons spent £4 million expanding its capacity from 375,000 barrels to around 800,000 barrels.
 This followed the agreement of a contract with Scottish & Newcastle to supply Kronenbourg 1664, Foster's and John Smith's bitter until 2019.
 Previously the brewery had only produced Kronenbourg 1664.

 In 2013, Camerons acquired the Hexham-based Head of Steam craft beer chain, including seven outlets, in a deal financially backed by Carlsberg.

-Camerons acquired Leeds Brewery's estate of seven pubs in 2016.
+Camerons acquired the Leeds Brewery estate of seven pubs in 2016.